 To explain the basic concepts of $Q$-learning, we consider a nonlinear discrete-time control system of the form

-where $x\in\cX\subset\R^n$ is the state of the system, $u\in\cU\subset\R^m$ is the control input, and $f:\cX\times\cU\to\cX$ is an unknown function.
-Given an initial state $x^0\in\cX$, we denote for a control sequence $u=(u_k)\in \cU^\N$, the solution of~\eqref{eq:Sys_RL} by $x(\cdot;x^0,u)$.
+where $x\in\cX\subset\R^n$ is the state of the system, $u\in\cU\subset\R^m$ is the control input, and $f:\cX\times\cU\to\cX$ is an \emph{unknown} function.
+Given an initial state $x^0\in\cX$, we denote, for a control sequence $u=(u_k)\in \cU^\N$, the solution of~\eqref{eq:Sys_RL} by $x(\cdot;x^0,u)$.
 We further assume that there exists a bounded function $r:\cX\times\cU\to\R$, which is also called~\textit{reward function}.
-Note that we do not assume the function~$r$ to be known but that merely at every step $k\in\N$ of the system~\eqref{eq:Sys_RL} the reward $r(x_k,u_k)$ can be obtained.
+Note that we do not assume the function~$r$ to be known but merely that the reward $r(x_k,u_k)$ can be obtained at every step $k\in\N$ of the system~\eqref{eq:Sys_RL}.
 The objective is to maximise the cumulative future reward, i.e. to solve the optimisation problem

 with discount factor $\gamma\in(0,1)$ which determines the relative importance of long-term versus short-term future rewards.
-The so called \textit{$Q$-function} $Q:\cX\times\cU\to\R$ defined by
+The so called \textit{$Q$-function} $Q:\cX\times\cU\to\R$, defined by